 - 7. Discretionary Acceptances: Suspended or Expelled Non-District Students - 7.1.
-Enrolment applications from non- District children may be refused, if the child is: under suspension from a B.C. school and/or has been refused an educational program by a B.C. public school under s.85 (3) of the School Act for refusing to comply with the code of conduct or other rules and policies of the Board, or has failed to apply themselves to their studies. - 7.2.
+Enrolment applications from non-District children may be refused, to a child 16 or older if that student is refusing to comply with the code of conduct or other rules and policies of the Board, or has failed to apply themselves to their studies or is under suspension from a B.C. school and/or has been refused an educational program by a B.C. public school as per s.85 (3) of the School Act. - 7.2.
 Such application will be referred to the Superintendent or designate for a decision on admission.
 Admissions may be made subject to terms and conditions.